cdpxe/CCEAP/documentation/README.md

 ## Further Reading

-The following subsections provide you with a list of papers which are linked or related to CCEAP.
+The following subsections provide a list of papers which are directly linked or related to CCEAP.

 **Publications on CCEAP:**